rclone/rclone/docs/content/rc.md

 ### Assigning operations to groups with _group = <value>

-Each rc call has it's own stats group for tracking it's metrics.
+Each rc call has its own stats group for tracking its metrics.
 By default grouping is done by the composite group name from prefix `job/` and  id of the job like so `job/1`.